uv-genai/llm-setonix/setup.md

-# Setup a GenAI environment
+# GenAI environment configuation

-This document shows how to setup a GenAI development environment on the GPU nodes of the Setonix Cray-EX supercomputer at the Pawsey Surpercomputing Centre.
+This document explain how to setup a GenAI development environment on the GPU nodes of the Setonix Cray-EX supercomputer at the Pawsey Surpercomputing Centre.
 Since all the packages need to be built and installed from scratch in the home directory the instructions should be generic enough